April 22, 2020

 Renault Alpine A110 vector drawing

 This Renault Alpine is my all time favorite car.
-Its lines are almost sensual, a caress to the eye, but it is as aggressive as one can get from a small block that was placed in the back (not a mid engine).
+Its lines are almost sensual, a caress to the eye, but it is as aggressive as one can get from a small bore block that was placed in the back (not a mid engine).
 Especially the front is brilliantly designed.
 The outstanding design was created by the legendary Giovanni Michelotti, who drew many fabulous cars.
 This image is entirely created in vectors in Affinity Designer.
 The drawing does not contain a single pixel, it contains vectors only.
 The texts are still editable, because I tinkered with the Character functions - tilting of individual letters, height, width and spacing between the letters.

 A few remarks considering this project: